South Dakota Payroll Services

 For more information on South Dakota’s minimum wage law, please click HERE.

-There is no state-mandated overtime law in South Dakota.
+There is no state-mandated overtime law in South Dakota for private employers.
 Employers in South Dakota covered by the Fair Labor Standards Act (FLSA) follow the federal overtime rules which require employers to pay non-exempt employees time and one-half the employee’s regular rate of pay for hours worked in excess of 40 hours per workweek.

 South Dakota’s pay frequency statute requires employers to pay employees at least once per calendar month or on regular paydays designated in advance.